victorpomim/victorpomim/README.md

 ### Hi there, I'm Victor Pomim! 👨‍🚀

 Brazilian/Italian, 28 years old, single, male.
 Lawyer, undergoing a career change given my interests in programming and technology.
-I have been studying programming for the past 6 months and can code in Dart language at a junior level.
-I am also Studying C# language to improve my skill set and am focusing on becoming a Software Developer.
+I have been studying to improve my skill set and am focusing on becoming a Software Developer.
 Hardworking, driven, self-motivated, passionate.

 🛠  Stack